scottsweb/instant-search-suggest/readme.txt

 To install this plugin:

-1. Upload the `instant-search-suggest` folder to the `/wp-content/plugins/` directory on your WordPress website
+1. Upload the `instant-search-suggest` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Tweak the settings in `Settings -> Instant Search` if required

 Visit [WordPress.org for a comprehensive guide](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) on in how to install WordPress plugins.

 == Frequently Asked Questions ==

+= Hooks & Filters =

+The plugin has two filters, both of which allow you to customise the search suggestion results.
+The filters are: `wpiss_post_tempalte` and `wpiss_taxonmy_tempalte`.

+You should return a valid [mustache template](https://github.com/janl/mustache.js) to both of these.
+You can see in example in `assets/inc/iss-theme.php`.

+Variables available in your mustache template for posts/cpts are: `title`, `permalink`, `postdate`, `posttype`, `categories` and `image`.

+Variables available in your mustache template for taxonomies are: `title`, `permalink`, `taxonomy` and `count`.

 = How do I setup Instant Search? =